Hypercortisolism; Cushing syndrome

 Depending on the cause, endogenous Cushing’s syndrome is treated by surgery, medication, or radiotherapy.
+Patients should be treated in a specialist centre with dedicated endocrinologists and surgeons working in a multidisciplinary team.
 The main goals of treatment are to bring cortisol levels back to normal, to reverse signs and symptoms and to maintain control in the long term.

-After treatment, it is often necessary for the patient to take hydrocortisone tablets to replace the cortisol hormone, as the body has ‘forgotten’ how to make this vital hormone.
+After treatment, it is often necessary for the patient to take hydrocortisone'>hydrocortisone tablets to replace the cortisol hormone, as usual cortisol production is often suppressed after successful treatment.
+Patients would become very unwell if this treatment is stopped without ensuring that production of cortisol has returned.
 Hydrocortisone tablets are taken two to three times a day until normal pituitary and adrenal function is restored.
 This could be for several months or patients may need to continue taking hydrocortisone for life.

 If pituitary surgery or radiotherapy is carried out, the patient may develop deficiencies of other hormones which may need replacement (hypopituitarism).
 It may be necessary for the patient to take tablets for life to replace these essential pituitary hormones.